Exploring Spectacular Northern Spain & Basque Country: My Best Bets

 Modern Art Focus

-As I mentioned earlier, in this post, I’m focusing only on museums with significant and varied modern art collections.
+As I mentioned earlier, this post focuses only on museums with significant and varied modern art collections.

 What do I mean by modern art?
 I’m a huge fan of 20th-century art from about the turn of the century to the 1960s.
 I also appreciate some (not all) of the contemporary art created post-1960.

-Most of the best modern art museums covered in this post primarily exhibit traditional modern art.
+Most of the art museums covered in this post primarily exhibit traditional modern art.
 That sounds like an oxymoron, but if you’re an art fan, you’ll know what I mean!

 Modern art—as distinct from contemporary art—encompasses the work of a slew of big names.
 These include Pablo Picasso, Joan Miró, Henri Matisse, Georgia O’Keeffe, Rene Magritte… the list goes on and on and on.